 Once you complete my customized financial road map, am I on my own?

 Once we present your customized written road map, we are always available to answer questions about it.
 We recommend that you return every 12 months for portfolio re-balancing and to address any new situations.
 This annual financial checkup typically takes less time than the initial financial plan, though this varies with the situation.

 You pay only for the advice you need.
 We strive to be responsive and available to help you anytime, and we very much want to have a long-term relationship with our clients.

 I’ve been doing my own investing for a while.
 I don’t want to have someone holding onto and managing my money for me, but I could use some professional assistance or recommendations.
 Can you help me?

 We work side by side with many do-it-yourself investors who need some help as their financial situation gets more complicated.
 We offer both broad and specific investment advice for many types of investments on an hourly basis.
-Depending on how much you have to invest, you will likely find that paying for hourly, as-needed investment advice is less expensive than paying for ongoing investment investment.
+Depending on how much you have to invest, you will likely find that paying for hourly, as-needed investment advice is less expensive than paying for ongoing investment management.